FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 #### Prepare web server

-Add the following *server* blocks to your nginx configuration.
+Add the following *server* block to your nginx configuration.
 Don't forget to adjust paths and restart.

 ```
 upstream backend {